 On 24th and 25th October, 2017, UONGOZI Institute in collaboration with the President’s Office, Regional Administration and Local Government (PO-RALG) and President’s Office, Public Service Management and Good Governance (PO-PSMGG) convened a joint workshop on Public Service Reforms and Decentralisation by Devolution (D by D) in Dodoma, Tanzania.

-The workshop aimed at providing a platform to stakeholders within and outside the Government to discuss challenges and provide recommendations in achieving greater efficiency, responsiveness and accountability in the public service, and also how to bring Government closer to the people so that decisions about resource allocation and services are more responsive to local needs
+The workshop aimed at providing a platform for stakeholders within and outside the Government to discuss challenges and provide recommendations in achieving greater efficiency, responsiveness and accountability in the public service, as well as how to bring Government closer to the people so that decisions about resource allocation and services are more responsive to local needs.

-In his welcome remarks the CEO of Uongozi Institute, Prof. Joseph Semboja noted the two intertwined initiatives by the Government of Tanzania (GoT); Public Service Reform Programme (PSRP) and Decentralisation by Devolution (D by D), and highlighted on the assessments that were carried by the GoT with support from DFID to keenly understand the challenges and limitations in implementing PSRP and D by D initiatives, along with recommendations.
-Prof. Semboja concluded that the workshop presentation and discussions will inform the design of the next phase of public sector reforms (PSRP III) and the revision of the D by D policy.
+In his welcome remarks, the CEO of UONGOZI Institute, Prof. Joseph Semboja noted the two intertwined initiatives by the Government of Tanzania (GoT); Public Service Reform Programme (PSRP) and Decentralisation by Devolution (D by D), and highlighted assessments that were carried by the GoT with support from DFID to keenly understand the challenges and limitations in implementing PSRP and D by D initiatives, along with recommendations.
+Prof. Semboja concluded that the workshop presentation and discussions will inform the design of the next phase of public sector reforms (PSRP III), and the revision of the D by D policy.

 In his speech, the Guest of Honour, Hon.
 Jafo stressed the importance of Decentralisation by Devolution (D by D).

 “The country’s constitution commands it, as it gives power back to the people who work hard to build this nation, And I think reforms are likely to take place if every leader will understand the concept of D by D”, he stated.